 One the left, the seeds germinated and then died.
 On the right the native grasses thrived.
 This shows the value of trying at least two different planting strategies, and try some small test plots before you begin a large scale planting.

 DETAIL 4 - Did you conduct a genetic identification fingerprint on the seed you purchased, so you know that it is the species and ecotype you wanted?
-See pictures and details on seed fingerprinting at http://www.ecoseeds.com/fingerprint.html
+See pictures of seed fingerprinting at http://www.ecoseeds.com/gels.html

 DETAIL 5 - Could there be a soil problem that a general nutrient test did not detect, like toxic levels of trace elements, or a lack of fertility for the native seedlings?